brianegan/codelabs/dartpad_codelabs/src/reactive_code/value_notifier_02/instructions.md

 # Reactive code with ValueNotifier - Step 2

-Like you have a StreamBuilder that can listen to a Stream, you will also need a widget that can listen to ValueNotifiers easily.
+Just as you have a `StreamBuilder` that can listen to a `Stream`, you will also need a widget that can listen to a `ValueNotifier` easily.
 And that is resolved with `ValueListenableBuilder()`.

 ## TODO: Wrap the Container by ValueListenableBuilder that can listen to a ValueNotifier

-A ValueListenableBuilder has two required parameters, `valueListenable` and `builder`.
-To associate a ValueNotifier with a ValueListenableBuilder, you can assign the notifier to the `valueListenable` property, just like the `stream` property of a StreamBuilder.
-The `builder`, similar to StreamBuilder, exposes a BuildContext, the current snapshot or value of the notifier, and the child widget that is independent of the value notifier's data so won't need any rebuilds.
+A `ValueListenableBuilder` has two required parameters, `valueListenable` and `builder`.
+To associate a `ValueNotifier` with a `ValueListenableBuilder`, you can assign the notifier to the `valueListenable` property, just like the `stream` property of a `StreamBuilder`.
+The `builder` function exposes a `BuildContext`, the current snapshot or value of the notifier, and an optional child widget that is independent of the value notifier's data so won't need any rebuilds.

 The builder must return a Widget that needs to rebuild on every value update of the notifier.